-Sewickley Tavern will be opening in early fall.
+Sewickley Tavern will be opening in late fall.
 We are purveyors of modern American fare and spirits.

 409 Beaver St.